 Here are some things you should consider creating tasks for in your schedule:

-- Add tasks that you’ll need to complete to complete to actually get your business up and running.
+- Add tasks that you’ll need to complete to actually get your business up and running.
 This could include dates for making your business legal, getting licenses and permits if necessary, and setting up shop.

-- Finally, and most importantly, you need to create a schedule to review and revise your plan.
+- Finally and most importantly, you need to create a schedule to review and revise your plan.
 If you don’t regularly check your plan and make adjustments, you can easily get off track.
 Not that you should follow the plan blindly, either.
 Instead, a regular plan review meeting will give you a chance to look at what’s working, what’s not, and revise as you go.
 That’s Lean Planning.

 These schedules will evolve as you go, so don’t spend a lot of time initially documenting every last step you’re going to take to launch your business.
 Instead, plot out the next few steps you’re going to take.
 When those steps are done, come back add more steps as you go.
 After all, Lean Planning is an ongoing process, not just a one-time event.